dennis-hamester/wlcppgen/README.md

   --qualify-std-namespace      Prefix std types with "std::".
 Should be specified
                                when generating the header --src                        Source template filename.
+                               If missing or "-" is given then stdin will be used.
 </pre>

 wlcppgen comes with a small pre-generated sample [here](https://github.com/dennishamester/wlcppgen/tree/master/sample).
 See [generate.sh](https://github.com/dennishamester/wlcppgen/blob/master/sample/generate.sh) on how that specific wrapper was generated.
 It's a good place to start.